alvistack/docker-bitbucket/README.md

 To upgrade to a more recent version of Bitbucket Server you can simply stop the Bitbucket container and start a new one based on a more recent image:

-    docker stop confluence
+    docker stop bitbucket
-    docker rm confluence
+    docker rm bitbucket
     docker run ... (see above)

 As your data is stored in the data volume directory on the host, it will still be available after the upgrade.

-Note: Please make sure that you don't accidentally remove the confluence container and its volumes using the -v option.
+Note: Please make sure that you don't accidentally remove the bitbucket container and its volumes using the -v option.

 Backup
 ------